 The man gave Stella the money and started to walk away, but she stopped him.
 “Listen, I truly appreciate your honesty and want you to have this.”
 She gave him one of the bills.
 He refused several times before Stella’s insistence overcame his shyness.
 With a bow and a heartfelt, “Thank you.
 Thank you so much,” the man shuffled away.

 The other three of us pitched in to cover Stella’s deficit.
 After all, she had bought the waters for us!
 We placed the bets, and it must have been our lucky night in Las Vegas.
-Stella’s boyfriend’s money won $200 additional dollars.
+Stella’s boyfriend’s money won $200 additional dollars by instantly playing blackjack online for free.

 It just goes to show you that Las Vegas can be a lucky town, and you can find honest, noble people in the most unlikely places.